atk14/ConfirmationField/README.md

     cd path/to/your/atk14/project/
     composer require atk14/confirmation-field dev-master

-Optionally you can create a symlink:
+Optionally you can create a symlink from vendor to your app:

     ln -s ../../vendor/atk14/confirmation-field/src/app/fields/confirmation_field.php app/fields/confirmation_field.php